dlab-berkeley/programming-fundamentals/1-5_scripts.md

 cat africa*.txt | wc -l
 ~~~

-This is a variation on command we created earlier: It concatenates all of the africa files into one large text files containing all africa articles.
+This is a variation on command we created earlier: It concatenates all of the africa files into one large text file containing all africa articles.

 Remember, we are *not* running it as a command just yet: we are putting the commands in a file.